Guides

 But if all you need is just some content to embed a link in, it would do the trick.

-Web 2.0s like Blogger and Tumblr used to have a lot of authority, but they don't have that much any more.
+Web 2.0 sites like Blogger and Tumblr used to have a lot of authority, but they don't have that much anymore.

 Still, they're an excellent way to "pillow" your existing links with other natural-looking links.

-In case the black hat methods above are a little too dangerous for you, there are white-hat ways to get links as well.
+In case the black hat methods above are a little too dangerous for you, there are white and grey hat ways to get links.

 Guest Posting